CrossPontx/ivory-CALEB-Caleb/APPLE_REVIEW_FIXES_SUMMARY.md

 **Guideline 5.1.2 - Privacy:**
 The cookie consent banner has been removed as we do not use cookies for tracking purposes.
 We only use essential cookies for authentication and UI preferences, which do not require App Tracking Transparency under Apple's guidelines.

+**Guideline 4.8 - Login Services:**
+Sign in with Apple is fully implemented and enabled.
+It provides an equivalent login option to Google Sign In with equal visual prominence.
+Sign in with Apple meets all requirements: limits data collection to name and email, supports Hide My Email, and does not collect data for advertising purposes.

-Both fixes have been thoroughly tested and are ready for re-review.
+All fixes have been thoroughly tested and are ready for re-review.

 ---